rblades/dhworkbook_master/docs/supporting materials/regexex.md

 and the entire line is placed within a parenthetical group.
 Since this the first group in our search expression, we can replace that group with `\1` and put the tilde in front of it like so: `~\1`.

-+ Copy and past some of your text into [RegExr.com](http://RegExr.com).
-Write your regular expression (ie, what you're trying to find), and your substitution (ie, what you're replace with) in the RegExr interface.
+1\.
+Copy and past some of your text into [RegExr.com](http://RegExr.com).

+2\.
+Write your regular expression (ie. what you're trying to find), and your substitution (ie, what you're replace with) in the RegExr interface.

+3\.
 Once you're satisfied that you've got it right, we put the complete expression into our sed command:

 `sed -r -i.bak 's/(.+\bto\b.+)/~\1/g' texas.txt`